This article on ancient India covers Gupta and post-Gupta rulers.

 - Land revenue remained important for these rulers, and the village remained the basic unit of administration

-- The inscriptions of the Pallavas mention a number of local assemblies.
-These included the sabha, which was an assembly of brahmin land owners.
+- The inscriptions of the Pallavas mention several local assemblies.
+These included the sabha, which was an assembly of Brahmin landowners.

-- And the nagaram was an organisation of merchants.
+- And the anagram was an organization of merchants.

 - The Chinese pilgrim Fa Xian noticed the plight of those who were treated as untouchables by the high and mighty.